Stationary broken parity states in active matter models: Introduction

-States in inhomogeneous systems may also drift but with a drift speed that is no longer constant in time.
-This drift sets in via a depinning transition~\cite{Pome1986pd,TSTG2017pre} that is triggered when the degree of asymmetry of a stationary pinned state exceeds a threshold value.
+In the present work we are interested in {\it stationary} states of broken parity, i.e., resting asymmetric states.
+Besides variational systems, such states occur naturally in inhomogeneous systems due to pinning effects.
+There, drift sets in via a depinning transition~\cite{Pome1986pd,TSTG2017pre} that is triggered when the degree of asymmetry of the stationary pinned state exceeds a threshold value.
+In contrast to homogeneous, i.e., translation-invariant systems, here the drift speed is no longer constant in time.
 Examples include stick-slip motion, e.g.~for droplets on an incline pinned by a chemical or topographic defect \cite{ThKn2006njp,BKHT2011pre}, or the orientation of liquid-crystal molecules when forced by a spatially periodic optical feedback \cite{HERB2010pre}.
-These cases are excluded from the present study.

-It is usually assumed that in nonvariational translation-invariant systems all broken parity states \textit{necessarily} drift~\cite{CoGG1989prl,Knob2015cmp}.
-In other words, all steady states in active systems have to be parity-symmetric (even parity) or parity-antisymmetric (odd parity).
+We consider resting asymmetric states in nonvariational reflection- and translation-invariant models.
+For these systems it is usually assumed that all broken parity states \textit{necessarily} drift~\cite{CoGG1989prl,Knob2015cmp}.
+In other words, all steady states in active systems have to obey a parity symmetry.
 Note that this does not imply that such states cannot be time-periodic.
 Indeed, fixed-parity standing waves are also frequently found \cite{KnUY2021pre}.
 Although this assumption holds for scalar systems \cite{CrKn1991arfm}, recent work has identified several active systems described by the coupled dynamics of two or more order parameter fields that allow for \textit{parity-asymmetric steady states}.
-Moreover, the onset of drift may now occur via a drift-transcritical bifurcation.
-Examples are steady localized asymmetric states in active phase field crystal (PFC) models \cite{OpGT2018pre,HAGK2021ijam,OKGT2021pre} and in Cahn-Hilliard models with nonreciprocal (i.e., nonvariational) coupling \cite{FrTh2021ima}.
-In these examples the steady asymmetric states are all unfortunately unstable, and the question remains whether in other systems such states can become linearly stable and thus dynamically accessible.
-To address this question we must first understand the reasons behind the existence of such states, whether stable or unstable, in particular models of active matter and reconcile this fact with the general expectation that all asymmetric states in nonvariational systems should move.
+Moreover, the onset of drift may now occur via a drift-transcritical bifurcation.\footnote{The normal form for this bifurcation is $\dot \theta = z$, $\dot z = \mu z-z^2$.
+The steady state $(z,\theta)=(0,\theta_0)$ represents the resting state that becomes unstable in the drift-transcritical bifurcation at $\mu=0$, giving rise to a branch of drifting states, $(z,\theta)=(\mu,\mu t + \theta_0)$, representing left-drifting states for $\mu < 0$ and right-drifting states for $\mu > 0$.} As examples we mention steady localized asymmetric states in active phase field crystal (PFC) models \cite{OpGT2018pre,HAGK2021ijam,OKGT2021pre} and in Cahn-Hilliard (CH) models with nonreciprocal (i.e., nonvariational) coupling \cite{FrTh2021ima}.
+These states may or may not be stable, but as argued below, even stable states are not physically realizable owing to the limitation of these models as a realistic description of active systems.